Trungtin1011/python-otlp-autoinstrument/README.md

-# amazon-ecs-otlp
+# otlp-autoinstrument-images

-**Repo Owner**: trungtin
+**Repo Owner**: Tin Trung Ngo

-Build and Deploy applications on Amazon ECS with OpenTelemetry Auto-Instrumentation.
+## Before you begin

+This repository contains demo images for OpenTelemetry Auto-Instrumentation (currently **Python** and **.NET**)

+Those images are used for demonstrating how to implement auto-instrumentation in a non-Kubernetes environment.
+For Kubernetes, use [OpenTelemetry Operator](https://github.com/open-telemetry/opentelemetry-operator) instead.
-Normally, AWS recommends user to use AWS Distro for OpenTelemetry (ADOT) collector for tracing.

-This repository aims to use the original open-source OpenTelemetry Collector instead of ADOT collector.
+For Amazon ECS, Normally it is recommended to use AWS Distro for OpenTelemetry (ADOT) collector for container instrumentation.
+The images in this repository use the original open-source OpenTelemetry Collector instead of ADOT collector.

-### Repository structure
+## Repository structure
 1. Folder [dotnet-autoinstrument](./dotnet-autoinstrument) contains source code to build required images for .NET autoinstrumentation application.
-2. Folder [python-autoinstrument](./python-autoinstrument) contains source code to build required images for Python autoinstrumentation application.
+2. Folder [python-flask-autoinstrument](./python-flask-autoinstrument) contains source code to build required images for Python autoinstrumentation application.
 3. Folder [normal-python-flask](./normal-python-flask) contains source code to build a sample Python Flask application on Amazon ECS.
-4. Folder [terraform-example](./terraform-example) demostrate how to create and configure an OpenTelemetry Collector on Amazon ECS using Terraform.
+4. Folder [otlp-collector-terraform](./otlp-collector-terraformxample) demostrate how to create and configure an OpenTelemetry Collector on Amazon ECS using Terraform.

 <br>

-### Deploy Python auto-instrumentation application on ECS
+## Deploy Python auto-instrumentation application on ECS

 The concept for deploying the sample Python application with auto-instrumentation is the same as the OpenTelemetry Collector in [terraform-example](./terraform-example) folder.